arthurabreu/Voice-Recorder-Streamer/README.md

 An Android app built with Kotlin and Jetpack Compose that captures microphone audio (16 kHz, mono, 16‑bit PCM) and streams it to a WebSocket server in real time.
 It also supports saving the captured audio to WAV and sending audio files over WebSocket.

+Recommended main server: https://github.com/arthurabreu/wss_binary_audio_receiver — a reference WebSocket server designed to receive this app’s PCM audio (playback/save ready).
+See its README for setup and usage.

 Inspired by the documentation style of AllThingsAndroid.

 ---